leonie-re/personalwebsite/content/talk/_index.md

 ---
 title: Teaching
 description: |
-  This is a list for teaching experience with a time, date, and place.
+  This is a list for teaching experience including a short description of content.
+For some courses teaching material is also provided.
-author: "Leonie Rettig"
+#author: "Leonie Rettig"
 show_post_thumbnail: true
 show_author_byline: true
 show_post_date: true
 show_post_time: true

 # for listing page layout
 layout: list # list, list-sidebar